 - Students who took either the ACT or SAT during the designated period (August 1 - June 30 of the student's junior year) will display on the Student List Eligibility screen.

 - Step-by-step instructions for the online SSP component, including sample screen prints, are provided via the SSP Online Processing User Guide (there is also a link to the document in the right menu of this page)

-- An Illinois State Scholar Program (SSP) Sixth Semester Academic Information Request Form must be completed and submitted by the high school for any student who should be considered for SSP designation but does not appear on the online SSP system.
+- An Illinois State Scholar Program (SSP) Sixth Semester Academic Information Request Form (the 2021-22 form will be updated when option two becomes available) must be completed and submitted by the high school for any student who should be considered for SSP designation but does not appear on the online SSP system.
 The form may also be used to notify ISAC of issues that require exceptions processing (i.e., if duplicate student records appear in the SSP system).